 Decision will Create New Law Impacting the Obligations Of Mechanic’s Lien Claimants

-Davis Bucco Makara and Dorsey partner, David Makara, recently argued a case before the Pennsylvania Supreme Court that should be closely followed because of its impact on the rights of Mechanic’s Lien claimants.
+Davis Bucco & Makara partner, David Makara, recently argued a case before the Pennsylvania Supreme Court that should be closely followed because of its impact on the rights of Mechanic’s Lien claimants.

 The case presents important new precedent for Mechanic’s Lien claimants because the Mechanic’s Lien statue is “strictly construed”, meaning the failure to follow its requirements can be fatal to the lien.
 However, here, the failure to timely raise an alleged non-compliance with a requirement that is normally “strictly construed” will not defeat the lien.
 This creates an important and new defense for Mechanic’s Lien claimants.